heva98/HISP_CHALLENGE/README.md

 There exists two solutions that I have Implemented.

-1. A mobile Application that i have used dart programming language with flutter framework (mobile_app)
+1. A mobile Application that i have used dart programming language with flutter framework (hisp_mobile)

-2. A web application that i have used php programming language sung laravel (web_app)
+2. A web application that i have used php programming language (hisp_web)